Jeffcai0502/Creative-Coding/README.md

 ![ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/5a3bfb62-0ea7-4819-881d-59d3e4f0ee7f)

 I realised an issue, when the ball reaches the absulute bottom of the screen, it cant bounce up any more. i will fix it by making it bounce up slightly when touching the bottom.
+As shown in the gif above.